False Discovery Rate Control¶

 What is FDR and Why Does It Matter?¶

 When you test many observations for anomalies, some will look anomalous by chance even if they are truly normal.
-For example, testing 1,000 observations at significance level alpha = 0.05 yields about 50 false positives on average.
+If you tested 1,000 truly normal, well-calibrated p-values one by one at alpha = 0.05, you would expect about 50 false positives before any multiple-testing correction.

 Example